I May Be Disabled - But It Doesn't Define Me - Or Stop Me

 Well meaning people often suggest different treatments and “miracle” cures – and believe me I’ve heard it all before!
 Please don’t suggest them – researching and trying different things actually uses way too much energy.
 I have an RSS feed on the web pages and blogs giving the latest sensible research on treatments.

-The wife of your friend's cousin (twice removed) may have these conditions too, and be able to do all sorts of things.... well good for her, but please remember that everyone is affected differently depending on many factors - both these conditions are a spectrum of symptoms and severities.
+The wife of your friend's cousin (twice removed) may have these conditions too, and be able to do all sorts of things.... well good for them, but please remember that everyone is affected differently depending on many factors - both these conditions are a spectrum of symptoms and severities.
 Please don't compare me to others.

 Please don’t tell me God wants to heal me either – lots of people have done that and after a while it becomes painful and draining.
 (Especially when people try to lay hands on me!)
 I am content with who I am and, even with these conditions believe that I am God’s beautiful creation.
 I work daily with God’s grace and power – if and when He wants to heal me, God will tell me Himself!
 (In fact he’s far more likely to tell me than you!)